RudrakshSJoshi/ExpressHealth/README.md

 5. **Encourage Medical Research**: Foster research among medical professionals and students through a common discussion forum and incentivize research initiatives.
 6. **Support Medical Response**: Aid in diagnosing diseases and suggesting first aid measures to increase survival chances and support healthcare professionals.
 7. **Enhance Healthcare Efficiency**: Act as a mediator between doctors and patients, increasing throughput and reducing latency in healthcare delivery.
+8. **Pattern Analysis for Organ Failure Prediction**: Utilize the platform for pattern analysis in cases of organ failure by developing prediction models using input features such as signs of recent symptoms.
+This will enable early detection and intervention, potentially saving lives and improving patient outcomes.